apexinfosysindia/addons/configurator/README.md

-# Apex MCU+ Add-on: Configurator
+# Apex Connect+ Add-on: File editor

-Browser-based configuration file editor for Apex MCU+.
+Browser-based configuration file editor for Apex Connect+.

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 ## About

-APEX Configurator, is a small web-app (you access it via web browser) that provides a filesystem-browser and text-editor to modify files on the machine the File editor is running on.
+The File editor, formerly known as Configurator, is a small web-app (you access it via web browser) that provides a filesystem-browser and text-editor to modify files on the machine the File editor is running on.

 It is powered by Ace editor, which supports syntax highlighting for various code/markup languages.
-YAML files (the default language for Apex MCU+ configuration files) will be automatically checked for syntax errors while editing.
+YAML files (the default language for Apex Connect+ configuration files) will be automatically checked for syntax errors while editing.

 ## Features